 Working from home – tips for your mental health

-Many of us have been working from home for a number of weeks since the outbreak.
+Many of us have now been working from home for an extended period of time.
 After a period of adjusting, we wanted to share what has helped us to feel well and connected during this time.

 A grounding morning routine

 A morning routine that helps you to feel calm and collected before you start working can set a positive tone for the rest of the day.
 The Miracle Morning by Hal Elrod suggests six activities that can transform the rest of your day for the better: